ceccopierangiolieugenio/pyTermTk/docs/source/info/installing.rst

-pyTermTk_ is a self contained  library, it does not require extra libraries to be used and can be installed through :ref:`install-pypi` or just :ref:`copying the TermTk Folder<install-copy>` in the root folder of your project.
+pyTermTk_ is a self contained  library, it does not require extra libraries to be used and can be installed through :ref:`install-pypi` or just :ref:`copying the TermTk folder<install-copy>` in the root folder of your project.